Dude (2025 film): Critical response

 Dude received mixed reviews from critics.
-On the review aggregator website Rotten Tomatoes, 62% of 5 critics' reviews are positive, with an average rating of 6.4/10.

 Roopa Radhakrishnan of The Times of India gave 3/5 stars and wrote "Dude is a confident debut film.
 Even though it may not get a lot of things right, the film makes you curious about what its director is going to make next."
 Janani K of India Today gave 3/5 stars and wrote "Dude' is a fun-filled film that works best when it embraces its absurdity rather than preach.
 It delivers exactly what it promises – a fun, eccentric romance with moments of genuine hilarity. " Neeshita Nyayapati of Hindustan Times gave 3/5 stars and wrote "If you liked Pradeep’s previous films Love Today (2022) and Dragon (2025), or Mamitha’s Premalu (2024), it’s more than likely that you will like Dude. [...]
 It doesn’t hurt that their chemistry crackles when they’re together on-screen.
 Dude might not top any of the previously mentioned work of these actors when it comes to the writing, but it’s definitely a good addition to their filmography."

 Arjun Menon of The Indian Express gave 2.5/5 stars and wrote "Pradeep Ranganathan and Mamitha Baiju-starrer Dude is ultimately a one-time watch, a film that starts off with breezy fun but loses its charm in a meandering, uneven second half."
 Prashanth Vallavan of Cinema Express gave 2.5/5 stars and wrote "Dude has a wacky infectious energy, and uses it to make hard-hitting commentary on social themes, but fails to leave a lasting impact."
 Anusha Sundar of OTT Play gave 2.5/5 stars and wrote "Pradeep Ranganathan and Mamitha Baiju's film, which undeniably falls under both romantic entertainer and social drama categories, gets saved by some smart performances and onscreen execution. [...]
 With some evident flaws and noble intentions, Dude strives to be an entertainer which it achieves to an extent."

 Srinivasa Ramanujam of The Hindu worte "While Pradeep scores not only in the humour part but also in the emotional sequences, Mamitha displays a range of expressions, especially when she is caught in a tug-of-war like situation during a wedding. [...]
 Where Dude misses out unlike Pradeep’s previous hit, Dragon, directed by Ashwath Marimuthu, or even Love Today, is its writing of the characters other than the protagonists."

+Vishal Menon of The Hollywood Reporter India worte "Pradeep Ranganathan’s Dude wants to be a self-aware satire about love, ego and liberation, but its loud tone, chaotic twists and overcooked emotions leave you more exhausted than entertained."
+Rajasekar S of The Federal worte "Overall, Dude is a spirited romantic drama that delivers ample laughs, heartfelt moments, and though-provoking commentary on caste and gender dynamics.
+Keerthiswaran’s directorial debut shows promise, blending humour and heart with a socially conscious lens, even if the execution falters in parts.
+For fans of Pradeep’s brand of quirky charm and those seeking a light-hearted yet meaningful cinematic experience, Dude is well worth a watch."